The Barbara Cox Center for Sustainable Horticulture

 - A learning observation area allows visitors to interact with conservation in action.

-- A new one-half mile trail connects the center with other Arboretum amenities such as the Tree Tower and Butterfly House.
+- A new one-half mile trail connects the center with other Arboretum amenities such as the Tree Tower.
 The trail was built using environmentally friendly permeable pavers, which minimize run-off and erosion by allowing water to drain through to the aquifer.
 The ADA-accessible trail also is a great addition for visitors who use wheelchairs or have children in strollers.

 Opportunities for experiential education will encourage park visitors to take the sustainability message home for practical application.
 Programming at the center emphasizes prominent MetroParks conservation initiatives, including: